Toastedproducts/.github/profile/README.md

 ## Hi there 👋

-We are some people making the game Mech-A-Tonic
+We are some people working on some game
 Its not public